 On today’s date in 1612, Welsh Royal Navy officer Thomas Button sailed out of London in search of the Northwest Passage.

-The previous expedition, which began in 1610, was commanded by English explorer Henry Hudson, who sailed in the Dutch East India Co. ship Halve Maen as far as present-day Albany, N.Y. in 1609.
+The previous expedition began in 1610 and was commanded by English explorer Henry Hudson, who sailed in the Dutch East India Company ship Halve Maen as far as present-day Albany, N.Y., in 1609.

 “Hudson was never heard from again.”

 According to Paine, Button’s 1612 expedition “included no mention of a search for Hudson or his crew.”